netgen/ibexa-search-extra/docs/reference/search_boost.rst

     $criterion = $configuredFulltextCriterionFactory->create($searchText, 'default');

 In this example:

-- `$searchText` is the user-provided search term.
+- ``$searchText`` is the user-provided search term.
-- `'default'` is the name of the boost configuration to apply.
+- ``default`` is the name of the boost configuration to apply.

 If the specified configuration name does not exist, an exception will be thrown.

 Meta-Field Mapping
 ------------------

-Meta-fields are mapped during indexing using the `FulltextMetaFieldMapper` class.
+Meta-fields are mapped during indexing using the ``FulltextMetaFieldMapper`` class.
 This class maps content fields to meta-fields based on a predefined mapping configuration (`metaFieldMap`).
 The mapping ensures that the correct meta-fields are indexed and available for boosting.

 Example Mapping
 ~~~~~~~~~~~~~~~

-The `meta_fields` configuration should be defined at the same level as `boost`.
-It allows you to map meta-fields to specific content type fields or define them globally for all content types.
+The ``meta_fields`` configuration should be defined at the same level as ``boost``.
+It allows you to map meta-fields to
+specific content type fields or define them globally for all content types.
 There are two ways to define this mapping:

 1. **Detailed Mapping**: Specify the mapping with content type identifiers and field names.
 For example: